Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 They act as a trusted third party to safeguard these assets.

-Jada Platform Sdn Bhd is a relatively new but significant entrant into the landscape of regulated crypto exchanges in Malaysia.
+Jada Platform Sdn Bhd is a significant entrant into the landscape of regulated crypto exchanges in Malaysia.

 They offer secure and dependable custody solutions for digital assets and provide a variety of services, including digital asset custody, institutional services, issuer services, and other services.